“Our life is the sum of our choices.” – Albert Camus

 Well, of course it is.
 The decisions we made got us to where we are now, and there isn’t anywhere else we could be.
 And while it’s self-evident in the way that 5 o’clock follows on from 4’oclock, it also follows that the quality of the decision making process will also determine the quality of the outcome.
 Good decisions make the future easier.
 Bad ones make the future harder.
 So to create better futures it makes sense to understand a bit more about how the decision making process works.
 Let’s start with some baseline facts:

-We make approximately 35,000 decisions a day.
-300 of those decisions alone are related to food.
+We make approximately 35,000 decisions a day and 300 of those decisions alone are related to food.

 43% of everyday actions are done repeatedly almost every day in the same context.